-Others, however, like Azure, Google Cloud, and Alibaba Cloud, are catching up, and Amazon’s grip on the cloud market is slipping, slowly but surely—the corporation actually lost a percentage point on its market share over 2019.
+Others; however, like Azure, Google Cloud and Alibaba Cloud, are catching up, and Amazon’s grip on the cloud IT solutions market is slipping, slowly but surely—the corporation actually lost a percentage point on its market share over 2019.

 Its share of the market jumped from 14.9% in Q4 2018 to 17.6% in Q4 2019, and that figure will likely increase if its current trajectory continues.

-As something of a rising star, let’s take a look at how Azure cloud services can provide business agility to an SMB.
+As something of a rising star, let’s take a look at how Azure cloud IT solutions can provide business agility to an SMB.

 These typically come in the form of legacy systems; old, disparate applications that no longer provide a business with the processes necessary for a modern SMB.

 This is primarily because legacy systems tend to exist only in one department and can often be inaccessible to others—leading to differing processes between departments and, eventually, data silos.